lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 1. Load the public key `pk` or certificate `x5c` and use it to verify the signature `s` over the message `m`.
 2. Validate the self-signed certificate `x5c`.
-3. Load the signing private key `sk` and use it to produce a new signature which can be verified using the provided `pk` or `x5c`.
+3. Load the signing private key `sk` or `sk_pkcs8` and use it to produce a new signature which can be verified using the provided `pk` or `x5c`.

-Test vectors are provided for each underlying component in isolation for the purposes of debugging.
+Test vectors are provided for each underlying ML-DSA algorithm in isolation for the purposes of debugging.

-Due to the length of the test vectors, you may prefer to retrieve them from GitHub.
-The reference implementation that generated them is also available:
+Due to the length of the test vectors, some readers will prefer to retrieve the non-word-wrapped copy from GitHub.
+The reference implementation written in python that generated them is also available:

 https://github.com/lamps-wg/draft-composite-sigs/tree/main/src